Beast and Man by Mary Midgley

-This book is a wonderful breath of fresh air and a book for non-philosophers as much as for philosophers.
-Mary Midgley (http://en.wikipedia.org/wiki/Mary_Midgely) explores the relation between men and other animals in an original but common sense way which has even more relevance to bioethical controversies today than it had in 1978 when it was published.
-It forms an introduction to the kind of ‘green’ philosophy now developing in Europe and America, and it has certainly strongly influenced a great deal of thought, both practical and philosophical.
+This book is a wonderful breath of fresh air and a book for the general reader as much as for philosophers.
+Mary Midgley (http://en.wikipedia.org/wiki/Mary_Midgely) explores the relation between men and other animals in an original but common sense way.
+The book has garnered more relevance to bioethical controversies today than it had on publication in 1978.
+It forms an introduction to the kind of ‘green’ philosophy now developing in Europe and America, and it has strongly influenced a great deal of thought, both practical and philosophical.

 Follow up an interest in Mary Midgely by reading her memoir The Owl of Minerva: A Memoir.
 Routledge, 2005.
 ISBN 0-415-36788-3 (http://www.amazon.co.uk/Owl-Minerva-Memoir-Mary-Midgley/dp/0415371392/ref=sr_1_1?ie=UTF8&qid=1387228640&sr=8-1&keywords=midgley+owl+of+minerva)